 The OCDETF Program is a component within the DOJ Offices, Boards and Divisions (OBDs).
-For FY 2014, the OBDs were included in the DOJ consolidated audit and did not receive a separate financial statements audit.
-The DOJ's consolidated FY 2014 Independent Auditors' Report on Internal Control over Financial Reporting revealed no material weaknesses.
+For FY 2015, the OBDs were included in the Department of Justice (DOJ or the Department) consolidated audit and did not receive a separate financial statements audit.
+The DOJ's consolidated FY 2015 Independent Auditors' Report on Internal Control over Financial Reporting Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards revealed no material weaknesses.